MichelMichels/BpostSharp/README.md

 | `MichelMichels.BpostSharp` | <a href="https://www.nuget.org/packages/MichelMichels.BpostSharp"><img src="https://img.shields.io/nuget/v/MichelMichels.BpostSharp"/></a> | This is the core package which contains all interfaces and models. |

 To use the excel version, use any version of [the files at the official bpost website](https://www.bpost.be/nl/postcodevalidatie-tool).
+To use the csv version, use any version of the excel version, and convert to a UTF-8 csv file.
 To use the web version, grab one of the HTML versions on the same page.

 ### Example code